• Skip to primary navigation

 Working with Monk Fruit

-Monk fruit comes from a small, green gourd that looks like a melon.
-It’s grown in Southeast Asia and the monk fruit sweetener we use today comes from the fruit’s extract.
+Monk fruit comes from a small, green gourd resembling a melon.
+It’s grown in Southeast Asia, and the monk fruit sweetener we use today comes from the fruit extract.

 ZenSweet is a blend of erythritol, soluble prebiotic fiber, and monk fruit.